bunatl/image-resizer/README.md

-# image-resizer
+# Image resizer
-Npm package that allows user to resize his images
+Package that replace all images in `img` tag with the same image in desired width